schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 ### Authentication and Authorization

-We'll use [service principal (SP) authentication](https://www.packer.io/plugins/builders/azure/arm#service-principal) with Packer because it integrates well with GitHub Actions.
-We create an SP like this:
+We'll use SP authentication with Packer because it integrates well with GitHub Actions.
+We create it like this:

 ```hcl
 resource "azuread_application" "packer" {